Makeup of Donald Trump: Skin health and hand makeup

-In 2025, photos of Donald Trump’s hands sparked speculation online about bruising and makeup.
-The White House clarified that Trump had been using aspirin and engaging in frequent handshakes, which caused minor bruising.
-Officials acknowledged that makeup was applied to conceal the marks, but emphasized that there was no underlying health issue.
+In an interview about his health with The Wall Street Journal published in January 2026, Trump addressed the bruising and hand makeup.
+He stated that he took a high dose of aspirin daily, which causes him to bruise easily, and that he applies makeup after getting "whacked again by someone", referencing incidents such as a high five that had resulted in bruising.
+He described the makeup as "easy to put on, [it] takes about 10 seconds".

 Analysis

 Trump's preferred appearance of makeup cosmetics has been called an "orange hue".
 His coloration has been a subject of ridicule in the media.

 In the LA Review of Books, Allison Coffelt characterized Trump's skin coloration as a "perversion of indicators of youth and health".
-Alice Bolin, writing for Racked in 2016, observed that "deviance from gender norms is not 'presidential'", but that Trump had managed to avoid expectations of gender normality.
+Alice Bolin, writing for Racked in 2016, observed that "deviance from gender norms is not 'presidential, but that Trump had managed to avoid expectations of gender normality.

 When Alec Baldwin impersonated Trump on Saturday Night Live, he requested the orange color be restrained; this was due to a request from Lorne Michaels to "not to over-orange anything out of malice".
 Baldwin compared Trump's makeup coloration to both a "Mark Rothko orange" and "slightly paler Orange Crush".

 Jason Kelly, who worked at the 2016 Republican National Convention as a makeup artist, in 2016 attributed Trump's coloration to "the tanning bed, the spray tan, he wears the goggles and you can see the hyper-pigmentation around his eyes".
 The director of airbrush design at Beach Bum Tanning believed Trump is likely using the wrong shade of makeup for his skin, applied incorrectly.

 In 2016, Fast Company addressed the question of what Trump's values are under the cosmetics Pantone Color Matching System.
-Fast Company reported that multiple experts in matters of political image consulting and cosmetics noted Trump's "saturation" peaked in 2020, and that his skin appeared more natural from the CNN Republican Town Hall with Donald Trump in May 2023 through to the attempted assassination of Trump in July 2024.
+Fast Company later reported that multiple experts in matters of political image consulting and cosmetics noted Trump's "saturation" peaked in 2020, and that his skin appeared more natural from the CNN Republican Town Hall with Donald Trump in May 2023 through to the attempted assassination of Trump in July 2024.
 Some experts stated that Trump's modern coloration is closer to that of Joe Biden, and that the newer appearance was more favorable.

 Film industry makeup artist Brandi Boulet discussed with The Hollywood Reporter the challenges of having actor Sebastian Stan resemble Trump's makeup preferences in the 2024 film The Apprentice, and their reliance on archival media from Trump's earlier life.